 The BEST substitute for almond flour I have found is sunflower seed flour.
 It acts much like almond flour in baked goods so you can sub it in 1:1.
 And, it’s an awful lot cheaper.
-You can buy raw sunflower seeds and grind your own sunflower seed flour for less than $3 a pound.
+You can buy raw sunflower seeds and grind your own sunflower seed flour.

 I’m slowly testing sunflower seed flour in my other baked goods and so far it is working perfectly as a substitute for almond flour.

 How to Make Brownie Cookies

 To make my nut-free brownie cookies I simply ground the sunflower seeds, added in the other ingredients, scooped, and baked.
 It’s even easier than making brownies because I bake them on parchment paper so there is no cleanup.

 Need some other delicious healthy Brownie Recipes to try?

 Make sure to try these nut-free chocolate chip cookies and nut-free keto chocolate cookies too!